fatfullin/Particle-Hide-Effect/README.md

 A simple JavaScript library to create a particle effect that reveals or hides the text content of a DOM element.

+Check out the [live demo](https://fatfullin.github.io/Particle-Hide-Effect/demo) to see the particle effect in action and experiment with different settings.

 ## Installation

 ```bash